miker704/Strife/patches.md

     - Applied third modal mod on Friend Request Failed Error Modal.
     - Removed user drag on server bubbles that have avatars.
     - Added Updated Is Ready Icon to Homepage Header NavBar.
+    - Added Updated Is Ready Icon to Server Header NavBar.

 ## Backend Changes